 Monday, February 10th, 2020

-Printers’ Row is a highly sought after sub-neighborhood in Chicago’s South Loop.
-Residents love the historic Chicago character reflected in the architecture and facades of old buildings, (like the Pontiac Building, 1891, and the Duplicator Building, 1886), the creative energy from the abundance of music venues, art schools, and independent coffee shops, and all the green space and tucked away parks and hidden gems.
-Printers’ Row is generally designated by the Chicago River as the western border, Plymouth Court as the eastern border, Ida B. Wells Drive to the north, and Polk Street to the south.
+Printer’s Row is a highly sought-after sub-neighborhood in Chicago’s South Loop.
+Living in Printer’s Row, Chicago, residents love the historic character reflected in the architecture and facades of old buildings, (like the Pontiac Building, 1891, and the Duplicator Building, 1886), the creative energy from the abundance of music venues, art schools, and independent coffee shops, and all the green space and tucked away parks and hidden gems.
+Printer’s Row is generally designated by the Chicago River as the western border, Plymouth Court as the eastern border, Ida B. Wells Drive to the north, and Polk Street to the south.

-After Dearborn Station was completed in 1885 Printers’ Row began to take shape as the printing center of the Midwest because it allowed materials (and workers) to move conveniently in and out of the neighborhood.
+After Dearborn Station was completed in 1885, the Printer’s Row neighborhood began to take shape as the printing center of the Midwest because it allowed materials (and workers) to move conveniently in and out of the neighborhood.
 Dearborn Station is still in tact today and has been converted into retail space.

-Looking for luxury apartments for rent near the South Loop?
+Looking for luxury apartments for rent in Printer’s Row near the South Loop?
 Contact us today!
 We’d be happy to keep you in the Loop!